GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

   - Failure to return HTTP 200 for an offline network resource request.
   - An HTTP 404 or 5xx error in the application.

-When one of those scenarios happen in the Trusted Web Activity, it will cause a user visible crash of the Android application.
-Check out the [guidance][19] on handling those scenarios in your Service Worker.
+When one of those scenarios happens in the Trusted Web Activity, it causes a user visible crash of the Android application.
+Check out the [guidance][19] on handling those scenarios in your service worker.

 The application must also meet additional Android-specific criteria such as [policy compliance][9].